soroushj/ghpr-dataset/README.md

 ## Structure
 Each instance of GHPR contains data about an issue and a pull request, where the pull request has fixed the issue.
+Note that in some cases, a single pull request is linked to multiple issues or vice versa.

 The dataset is a CSV file with the following columns:
 - `repo_id` - Integer